Dpadiaz/italian-financial-challenge/docs/challenge_description.md

 ## ⚠️ Important Notes

 ### Academic Integrity
-- This is an **individual project**
-- You may discuss concepts with peers, but code and analysis must be your own
 - Cite any external code or resources you use
 - Plagiarism will result in severe penalties